 - Construct a shallow bed, tall beds may require excessive irrigation.
-Prefer that space between furrows not exceed 30 inches for loam soils or 38 inches for clay soils. - Begin irrigation and fertilization at the 5-leaf stage. - End blocking can reduce water use and management time, but keep flooding shallow relative to rice height and increase as appropriate.
+Prefer that space between furrows not exceed 30 inches for loam soils or 38 inches for clay soils.
+Furrow integrity near tubing can cause significant maintenance early season on certain soils. - Begin irrigation and fertilization at the 5-leaf stage. - End blocking can reduce water use and management time, but keep flooding shallow relative to rice height and increase as appropriate.
 This can be done by shutting off irrigation sets earlier. - Soil moisture monitoring has been used successfully to assist in scheduling FIR irrigation.
 Place sensors shallow (4" or 6", 8", 12" and 18" in depth.
 A 30% allowable depletion, up to 12"-18" effective rooting depth can be used to schedule irrigations using the soil sensor mobile app in FIR using hybrids. - Without sensors, research and producers generally have been successful with 3-5 day intervals and even up to 7-10 days without significant yield penalty.
 Verify sensor info with crop observations.